 James Sunderland receives a letter from his wife, Mary, asking him to meet in Silent Hill, at their "special place".
 The only problem with this is that James's wife has been dead for three years, the victim of a mysterious illness.
 James feels as if he has been summoned to Silent Hill and returns to the fog shrouded town.
 Throughout his search James runs into a few other people the have been called to Silent Hill and all the while he is being stalked by a menacing creature dubbed Pyramid Head.
-As James travels through Silent Hill looking for his wife and their "special place" he gains insight on the towns, as well as his own, dark and terrible past.
+As James travels through Silent Hill looking for his wife and their "special place" he gains insight on the town, as well as his own dark and terrible past.

 Silent Hill 2 begins in a bathroom opposite Toluca Lake, some way from the town of Silent Hill itself.
 The first playable section leads the player on and on, through a forest trail eventually ending in a cemetery.
 After continuing through a long alleyway, the path eventually leads to the town of Silent Hill itself.
 Its predecessor, Silent Hill, had the player start on the streets of the deserted town.